 "It's sweet of you to worry about her," she said.
-"But maybe time alone will be good for her.
+"But maybe time alone is what she needs.
 She's got to get used to taking care of herself one of these days."
-It wasn't a reproach, just a fact.
-She knew, though, that Alan still wanted to go check on her, and that he would want to every day that Boyd was gone, and probably even if Boyd came back.
+Alan grunted, but she still wanted to go check on her, and that he would keep checking as long as Boyd was gone, and probably even if Boyd came back.
 It was Alan's nature to want to save people.
-For a while, she'd even wondered if he and Mei were fooling around; it would be just like Alan to try to "rescue" her from her relationship with Boyd.
+For a while, she'd even wondered if he and Mei were fooling around.
+It would be just like Alan to try to "rescue" her from her relationship with Boyd.
 And Mei, well, Mei was always too needy to say no to anyone.
-But it had only ever been speculation; she'd never caught them at anything.
+But she'd never caught them at anything.

 Ronnie sat up and swung a leg over Alan's body, straddling him.
 She smiled in the dark and ran her hands down his naked chest; even with so little light she could see the contrast between them, her dark hand looking like a silhouette or a shadow against his pale Irish skin.
 She bucked on him a little, playfully.
 He made a noncommittal sound.
 "Not tonight, baby," he said.

 "Oh come on," she said, pretending to pout.